Catholicism and socialism: Pope Francis

 Pope Francis stated that "it is the communists who think like Christians," and had praised liberation theology founder Gustavo Gutiérrez.
 In 2013, he stated that while Marxist ideology is wrong, many Marxists he had met were good people.
+Later in 2014, Pope Francis remarked that "the communists have stolen our flag," arguing that concern for the poor is fundamentally Christian and predates communism by "twenty centuries."
+He stated that while communists identify care for the poor with communism, such principles have been central to Christianity since the Gospel, saying that "it is the communists who think like Christians.
 He also encouraged cooperation between Marxists and Christians.
+In his encyclical Laudato si', he also praised the use of cooperatives for their "less polluting means of production" and "non-consumerist model of life, recreation, and community", as well as their role in the use of renewable energy.

 Catholic and socialist interactions

 According to John Hellman, "Not long before he died, Lenin told a French Catholic visitor that 'only Communism and Catholicism offered two diverse, complete and inconfusible conceptions of human life'".
 This led Maurice Thorez of the French Communist Party to offer "an outstretched hand" to French Catholics in 1936, wishing "to achieve a tactical alliance to head off fascism in France and Europe and to promote social progress".
 A large number of French Catholics did enter a dialogue with the party, but to Thorez's surprise, "these Catholics were not, for the most part, the Catholic workers, clerks, artisans, peasants to whom Maurice Thorez had addressed his appeal, but rather Catholic philosophers, "social priests," journalists, and cardinals".
 While Catholics were wary of the socialist concept of the revolution, and strongly opposed to the atheism of most socialist movements, "strong criticism of capitalism and economic liberalism was a persistent theme in episcopal pronouncements and Catholic literature".
 The attempt of a Communist-Catholic unity in France is considered successful, as most French Catholics were opposed to fascism and when offered an alliance on grounds of anti-fascist unity, "saw the Communist offer as a religious and moral rather than political issue".

 Similar alliances took place in Italy.
 According to a historian Elisa Carrillo, the Vatican was sceptical of "condemning any variety of communism", and Italian Catholics cooperated with Communists in the anti-fascist resistance.
 After WWII, members of the Italian Catholic Action "saw no essential incompatibility between Marxism and Catholicism" and established close ties with Communists such as Mario Alicata and Pietro Ingrao.
 Catholic Communists in Italy also had contacts with the clergy, such as with the priest Giuseppe De Luca.
 The church made "no attempt to suppress or condemn the efforts of these young people to reconcile Catholicism with Marxism", and in 1943, Cardinal Luigi Maglione intervened on behalf of 400 Communist Catholics who were arrested for anti-government demonstrations.